 Benefits of Live Plants:

-- As with terrestrial land plants, aquatic plants also produce oxygen as a usable by-product.
+- Aquatic plants produce oxygen as a usable by-product.
+They work just like terrestrial land plants.
 Just as we breathe the oxygen out of the air, fish use their gills to remove oxygen from the water column.
 Oxygen levels can sometimes dampen in large aquariums that have insufficient circulation.
 Live plants relieve any oxygen deficiencies by constantly producing and replacing it back into the water.
 It's always better to have excess oxygen than not enough at all.

 - Live plants are extra filtration.
 Aquatic plants will thrive off the waste of your fish.
 Aquariums with no live plants allow waste components to accumulate until a water change is performed.
 With live plants, waste products are recycled and become growth fertilizers.
 Toxins and other waste products will not accumulate in the water as fast because they are turned into plant growth.
 Live plants are not a replacement for water changes, but will greatly improve the water quality between them.

 - Your aquatic occupants will love the addition of plants.
 As a part of natural ecosystems, your fish will find comfort with plants.
-Plants offer hiding placing, food and visual barriers to keep fish active and stress free.
+Plants offer hiding places, food, and visual barriers to keep fish active and stress free.

 Absolutely Amazing Planted Aquarium